-- The disciplinary consequences of the irregularities will be at the program director's discretion; however the ABS will require program directors to provide a written report explaining their findings with regard to the irregularities and their decisions regarding the individuals concerned.
+- While the disciplinary consequences of the irregularities will be at the program director's discretion, the ABS will require program directors to provide a written report explaining their findings with regard to the irregularities and their decisions regarding the individuals concerned.

-- After a second offense, the ABS reserves the right to require that all residents in the program take future exams at a Pearson VUE testing center at the program's expense.
+- Following a subsequent offense, the ABS reserves the right to require that all residents in the program take future exams at a Pearson VUE testing center or similar facility at the program's expense.

 Online ABSITE - Sample Test

 - To familiarize yourself with the computer screens you will see during the ABSITE and the steps necessary to respond to questions and review your answers, an interactive sample test and printed guide are provided below.
 To access the sample test, you must use either Internet Explorer or Apple Safari.
 Do not use Firefox.